Udayan Shalini Fellowship

 Financial Support

-Financial constraints are the most significant reason girls drop out of formal education.
-Therefore, every girl receives a predetermined annual scholarship to help cover expenses related to higher education.
+Financial barriers remain the primary reason girls drop out of formal education.
+USF counters this by providing each Shalini with a predetermined annual scholarship to cover higher education costs, ensuring access without economic hurdles.

 Skills and Employability Training